Tophness/ChatGPT-PC-Controller/readme.md

 It can control the mouse and keyboard, read and click windows control elements, run any command, move, minimize and close windows, and more.

-It utilizes the main OpenAI website's ChatGPT API underneath, instead of requiring API keys.
+It utilizes the main OpenAI website's ChatGPT API underneath, instead of requiring costly and limited API keys.

 ## Screenshots
 ![ChatGPT PC Controller](assets/screenshot.jpg?raw=true)